voxsim/knowledge/software-engineer/legacy-code.md

 A seam can be a dependency of your software, a link to a package or a preprocessor if you use a compiler.

+You can deal with a

 ## Sprout method
+When you need to add a feature to a system and it can be formulated completely as new code, write the code in a new method.
+Call it from the places where the new functionality needs to be.
 Here are the steps that you actually take:
 1. Identify where you need to make your code change.
 2. If the change can be formulated as a single sequence of statements in one place in a method, write down a call for a new method that will do the work involved and then comment it out.
 (I like to do this before I even write the method so that I can get a sense of what the method call will look like in context.)